Lopinosaurus/FloppyRecorder/README.md

 ## About The Project

 FloppyRecorder is a Discord Bot allowing you to centralize your multiple server logs on a unique channel.
-Thanks to this, you will be able to manage all of your communities in a better and easier way, as the bot record a lot of server and member actions.
+Thanks to this, you will be able to manage all of your communities in a better and easier way, as the bot record a lot of events among all of your servers.